We are excited to partner with Sport New Zealand to distribute funding to the Whanganui, Rangitīkei and Ruapehu regions.

 - The full fund is designed to help organisations deliver larger scale projects.

-- There are three rounds per year.
+- There are two rounds per year.

 - Applications over $40,000 will be required to make a short ten minutes presentation to the panel.